EdwardJXLi/hugo-theme-hydra/README.md

 ## Install

-1. clone hydra to your hugo site's `themes` folder.
+1. Clone hydra to your Hugo site's `themes` folder.
 ```
 git clone https://github.com/EdwardJXLi/hugo-theme-hydra.git themes/hydra
 ```

-2. change your theme to hydra in your site config
+2. Change your theme to hydra in your site config
 ```toml
 # config.toml

 theme = "hydra"
 ```

-3. config your site.
+3. Config your site.
 See [Config] or a [complete config sample](exampleSite/config.toml)
-4. test your site
+4. Test your site
 ```
 hugo server
 ```

-5. publish your site in your prefered way.
-See hugo's doc: [Hosting & Deployment](https://gohugo.io/hosting-and-deployment/)
+5. Publish your site in your preferred way.
+See Hugo's doc: [Hosting & Deployment](https://gohugo.io/hosting-and-deployment/)

 ## Config